bridgecrewio/checkov/README.md

 You can override the default set of directories to skip by setting the environment variable `CKV_IGNORED_DIRECTORIES`.
 Note that if you want to preserve this list and add to it, you must include these values.
 For example, `CKV_IGNORED_DIRECTORIES=mynewdir` will skip only that directory, but not the others mentioned above.
 This variable is legacy functionality; we recommend using the `--skip-file` flag.

-#### VSCODE Extension

-If you want to use checkov's within vscode, give a try to the vscode extension availble at [vscode](https://marketplace.visualstudio.com/items?itemName=Bridgecrew.checkov)

 ### Configuration using a config file

 Checkov can be configured using a YAML configuration file.
 By default, checkov looks for a `.checkov.yaml` or `.checkov.yml` file in the following places in order of precedence: